johncmerfeld/hello-indigo/README.md

 The result should be 5 CSV files corresponding to the tables in `create_tables.sql`

+## My workflow
+  - Created the table structures on [DB Designer](https://www.dbdesigner.net/)
+  - Ran the create_tables.sql script in MySQL to make sure everything worked
+  - Wrote unit tests for the utility classes (`Loader` and `Validator`)
+  - Toyed with a few ideas for the main `ResearchTable` class
+  - After settling on a design, wrote test cases for each table it would produce
+  - Iterated on the corresponding code and refined the tests until all tests passed

 ## A few comments on design decisions

 ### Data model